Animals at The Walled Garden Moreton

 Chickens

 Our chickens arrived at The Walled Garden in 2025 and have been settling in very well!
 Their main purpose here is to teach our EMA students the daily care and lifecycle of the chicken.
-The various sizes and colours of the different breeds and the different egg type and sizes.
+The various sizes and colours of the different breeds and the different egg types and sizes.

 Rabbits